faustozamparelli/WhatsappBot/README.md

 - **Message Privacy**: Messages are sent to Groq AI for processing
 - **Authentication**: Uses WhatsApp's official web authentication

-## 🐛 Troubleshooting

-### Common Issues

-1. **QR Code not appearing**

-   - Ensure WhatsApp Web is not already connected on another device
-   - Clear browser cache and try again

-2. **Bot not responding**

-   - Check if the contact name matches exactly
-   - Verify the Groq API key is set correctly
-   - Check console for error messages

-3. **Connection issues**
-   - Ensure stable internet connection
-   - Try restarting the bot

 ## 📄 Dependencies

 ### Main Dependencies